Are you married yet? It would make your auto insurer happy if you were.

 Married people have a higher chance of fitting the bill.
 According to researchers, they have greater financial security than singles because they are able to pool their assets.
 They are more likely to own a home and have children.
 They might even own a second home and a boat, giving insurers additional ways to sell policies.

 Yet regulators themselves may not be comfortable with the practice.
-The National Association of Insurance Commissioners’ voiced concern about marriage discounts.
-In a 2017 report, the group wrote:
+The National Association of Insurance Commissioners’ voiced concern about marriage discounts in a 2017 report.

 “As a result, those other factors, including marital status, have much less impact,” says Hunter.